yiisoft/yii2/docs/guide/start-databases.md

 Creating an Action <a name="creating-action"></a>
 ------------------

 To expose the country data to end users, you need to create a new action.
-Instead of doing this in the `site` controller like you did in the previous sections, it makes more sense to create a new controller specifically for all actions about manipulating country data.
-Name this new controller as `CountryController` and create an `index` action in it, as shown in the following,
+Instead of placing the new action in the `site` controller, like you did in the previous sections, it makes more sense to create a new controller specifically for all actions related to the country data.
+Name this new controller  `CountryController`, and create an `index` action in it, as shown in the following.

 ```php
 <?php